 ‘Targeting or Advertising Cookies’ help us to make advertising more relevant and engaging to you.

 Analytics Cookies.
-We use analytical tools such as Google Analytics, Google Optimize, or Hotjar to collect information about how visitors use GOG our Services.
+We use analytical tools such as Google Analytics, Google Optimize, Matomo, Hotjar or internal technologies to collect information about how visitors use our Services.
 For example, we can track different events like which GOG web pages or emails from us you actually opened and which links you clicked or analyse the traffic on our website.
 We use it to optimize our communications with you, to evaluate how our Services are being used, compile statistical reports on website activity and create a profile of aggregated visitors.
 In case of Google Analytics The the information about your use of the website and your IP address is transmitted to Google Inc. through Google Analytics component.
 To opt out of being tracked by Google Analytics across all GOG Services visit http://tools.google.com/dlpage/gaoptout.

 We use analytics cookies such as Google Analytics to evaluate how you use our Services and to optimize it for you.

 Social Plugin.
 On some of our websites we may use plugins from social media platform, such as “Like” button from Facebook.
 In such case your browser will send that social media platform information about the web page you visited, your IP address, and browser-related information.
 This occurs regardless of whether you clicked on the button or not.
-You can use content blocking solutions (build-in in your browser or as a separate ad-on) to prevent loading such plugins.
+You can use content blocking solutions (built-in in your browser or as a separate add-on) to prevent loading such plugins.

 On some of our websites we may also use social media plugins such as “Like” button (check left for more details).